-The simplest way to test the fan speeds is to jump the connectors in the relay sockets with a piece of wire.
+The simplest way to test the fan speeds is to jump the connectors in the relay sockets with a piece of wire with crimp spade connectors.
 R04 and R14 are identical, and you can jump terminal 30 and 87 to start the fan at high speed, or 30C and 87C for low speed.
 See the underside of the relay for terminal identification.
-You can also pop off the relay housing with a sharp knife, reinsert the relay, and press twe two relays inside with your finger to run the fans.
+You can also pop off the relay housing with a knife, reinsert the relay, and press twe two relays inside with your finger to run the fans.

 A/C condenser resistor change

 Start with removing the front part of the ABS inner wheel arch cover.
 Dismount the lower (bottom part) front fender.
 Consider removing the complete polyurethane front fender if you need to change the oil cooler ballast too.

 The resistor is mounted on top of the radiator, and it is very difficult to dismount it without loosening the radiator.
 However, this is really more simple than you expect, only a few bolts holds the radiator with fan shroud in place, as well as a rubber stud on top.
 Let the radiator hang in its hoses while you unscrew the allen bolt holding the resistor in place.
 I use a allen bit on a ratchet tool.